AI4Finance-Foundation/FinRL-Meta/README.md

 ```
 Trademark Disclaimer

 FinRL® is a registered trademark.
 This license does not grant permission to use the FinRL name, logo, or related trademarks
 without prior written consent, except as permitted by applicable trademark law.
+For trademark inquiries or permissions, please contact: contact@finrl.ai
 ```

 **Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**